mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 5. Not Great
 6. Awful / The Worst

+## 3/3 Smiley Smile - Beach Boys
+* 1st Listen:

+## 3/2 Trompe Le Monde - Pixes
+* 1st Listen: Ok/ pretty good

 ## 3/1 Os Mutantes - Os Mutantes
 * 1st Listen: Pretty good

 Panis Et Circenses - some boroque, some tape delays; can this be the Brazilian Beach Boys or Beatles?
 A Minha Menina - nope!
-The album is rich of experimentation - take O Relógio, with an intro that's practically drowning in reverb, with a quick-cut to colage of tropicalia.
+The album is rich with experimentation - take O Relógio, with an intro that's practically drowning in reverb, with a quick-cut to colage of tropicalia.

 ## 2/28 Stand - Sly & The Family Stone
 * 1st Listen: Pretty good